 This article teaches you how to connect JIRA to MongoDB.
 It also provides in-depth knowledge about the concepts behind every Jira to MongoDB migration step to help you understand and implement them efficiently.
 These methods, however, can be challenging especially for a beginner & this is where Hevo saves the day.

 Hevo Data, a No-code Data Pipeline helps you transfer data from a source of your choice in a fully-automated and secure manner without having to write the code repeatedly.
-Hevo with its strong integration with Jira along with other free data sources & BI tools, allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiffy.
+Hevo with its strong integration with Jira along with other free data sources & data warehouses, allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiffy.

 Frequently Asked Questions